tableau/connector-plugin-sdk/docs/oauth.md

 ## Web Create flow

-For Web Create, the UI dialog would be same with Tableau Desktop with the difference that we are using the server OAuth Client configs.
+For Web Create, the UI dialog would be same with Tableau Desktop with the difference that we are using the server OAuth Client configs.[abc](## Supported OAuth Capabilities)